Photography: Digital

 In 1981, Sony unveiled the first consumer camera to use a charge-coupled device for imaging, eliminating the need for film: the Sony Mavica.
 While the Mavica saved images to disk, the images were displayed on television, and the camera was not fully digital.

-The first digital camera to both record and save images in a digital format was the Fujix DS-1P created by Fujfilm in 1988.
+The first digital camera to both record and save images in a digital format was the Fujix DS-1P created by Fujifilm in 1988.

 In 1991, Kodak unveiled the DCS 100, the first commercially available digital single-lens reflex camera.
 Although its high cost precluded uses other than photojournalism and professional photography, commercial digital photography was born.

 Digital imaging uses an electronic image sensor to record the image as a set of electronic data rather than as chemical changes on film.
 An important difference between digital and chemical photography is that chemical photography resists photo manipulation because it involves film and photographic paper, while digital imaging is a highly manipulative medium.
 This difference allows for a degree of image post-processing that is comparatively difficult in film-based photography and permits different communicative potentials and applications.

 Digital photography dominates the 21st century.
 More than 99% of photographs taken around the world are through digital cameras, increasingly through smartphones.

 Techniques

 A large variety of photographic techniques and media are used in the process of capturing images for photography.
-These include the camera; dualphotography; full-spectrum, ultraviolet and infrared media; light field photography; and other imaging techniques.
+These include the camera; dual photography; full-spectrum, ultraviolet and infrared media; light field photography; and other imaging techniques.